-- 5.30 We will fully fund Reinforcement carried out greater than one voltage level above the voltage at the POC to the existing Distribution System. - 5.30A We will fully fund Reinforcement carried out to allow the installation of all equipment at an existing premises which remain connected via an existing low-voltage single, two or three phase service fused at 100 amperes or less per phase which is metered with whole-current metering; provided that (to the extent relevant): - the Reinforcement is carried out to allow the installation of equipment as part of a single application for a single or multiple installations; - any and all electricity generation equipment installed has a rated output not greater than 16 amperes per phase (or not greater than 16 amperes per phase at any single premises if a single application for multiple installations); - any and all equipment installed which does not constitute a modification to the existing service conforms with the technical requirements of the following standards (notwithstanding that the equipment may have an input current that is more than 16 amperes per phase): - BS EN 61000-3-2 Electromagnetic compatibility (EMC).
+- 5.35 For Demand Connections we will fully fund all Reinforcement.
+For Generation Connections, we will fully fund Reinforcement carried out at a Voltage Level higher than the Voltage Level at the POC to the existing Distribution System.
+However, there are exceptions to these two approaches, as set out elsewhere in this methodology. - 5.36 We will fully fund Reinforcement carried out to allow the installation of all equipment at an existing Premises which remain connected via an existing low-voltage single, two or three phase service fused at 100 amperes or less per phase which is metered with whole-current metering; provided that (to the extent relevant): - the Reinforcement is carried out to allow the installation of equipment as part of a single application for a single or multiple installations; - any and all electricity generation equipment installed has a rated output not greater than 16 amperes per phase (or not greater than 16 amperes per phase at any single Premises if a single application for multiple installations); - any and all equipment installed which does not constitute a modification to the existing service conforms with the technical requirements of the following standards (notwithstanding that the equipment may have an input current that is more than 16 amperes per phase): - BS EN 61000-3-2 Electromagnetic compatibility (EMC).
 Limits.
-Limits for harmonic current emissions (equipment input current ≤16 A per phase); and - BS EN 61000-3-3 Electromagnetic compatibility (EMC).
+Limits for harmonic current emissions (equipment input current ≤ 16 A per phase); and - BS EN 61000-3-3 Electromagnetic compatibility (EMC).
 Limits.
-Limitation of voltage changes, voltage fluctuations and flicker in public low-voltage supply systems, for equipment with rated current ≤ 16 A per phase and not subject to conditional connection - 5.30B Where it is necessary to modify a low-voltage single phase looped service for an existing premises, this shall be considered to have remained connected under Paragraph 5.30A above. - 5.31 Where another LDNO with a distribution network that is connected to our Distribution System requires an increase in capacity to its distribution network, the voltage at the POC for assessing the one voltage rule will be:
+Limitation of voltage changes, voltage fluctuations and flicker in public low-voltage supply systems, for equipment with rated current ≤ 16 A per phase and not subject to conditional connection.

-- In the case of a new extension to the network of the other LDNO, the voltage of connection at which the Extension Assets will connect to the other LDNO's network; or - In the case of additional capacity required in respect of a Customer connected to the existing assets of the LDNO, the voltage at which the Customer connects to the LDNO's network; or - In the case of additional capacity required to meet general load growth on the LDNO's network then the Reinforcement costs will be borne by us.
-The LDNO will be required to provide justification in such circumstances. - 5.32 The table below illustrates the application of the one voltage rule in relation to Reinforcement.
-You will be required to contribute towards the cost of any Reinforcement provided at one voltage level above the POC, up to and including the cost of circuit breakers provided at that voltage.
+- 5.37 Where it is necessary to modify a low-voltage single phase looped service for an existing Premises, this shall be considered to have remained connected under paragraph 5.36 above. - 5.38 Where another LDNO with a distribution network that is connected to our Distribution System requires an increase in capacity to its distribution network, the voltage at the POC for assessing the Voltage Level will be: - in the case of a new extension to the network of the other LDNO, the voltage of connection at which the Extension Assets will connect to the other LDNO's network; - in the case of additional capacity required in respect of a customer connected to the existing assets of the LDNO, the voltage at which the customer connects to the LDNO's network; or - in the case of additional capacity required to meet general load growth on the LDNO's network then the Reinforcement costs will be borne by us.
+The LDNO will be required to provide justification in such circumstances. - 5.39 The tables below illustrate the application of the voltage rules in relation to Reinforcement for Demand Connections and Generation Connections.
+For Generation Connections, you will be required to contribute towards the cost of any Reinforcement provided at the Voltage Level of the POC, up to and including the cost of circuit breakers provided at that voltage.

-England & Wales
+England and Wales